fabiobo2005/hwcping/README.md

-# hwcping
-Vivo Open Cloud Ping - Huawei Cloud
+# Vivo Open Cloud Ping - Huawei Cloud

+This is the source for http://www.vocping.com

+VOCPing measures latency between your browser and various Open Cloud regions across Latin America Region.
+It makes HTTP requests to VMs running in each region and displays the median reported latency.

+This is not an official Telefonica Vivo nor Huawei project.